INN/link-roundups/README.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Curate links from around the web, create roundup posts -- optionally sent as email newsletters with MailChimp -- and use widgets to publish feeds.
+Curate links from around the web.
+Create roundup posts -- optionally sent as email newsletters with MailChimp -- and use widgets to publish feeds.

 == Description ==
 Link Roundups enables you to: